STEM-C/CaSMM/cms/README.md

-# Server
+# Cms

-The server is composed of two parts: the admin panel and the api.
+The cms is composed of two parts: the admin panel and the api.
 It is built on top of [Strapi](https://strapi.io/documentation/3.0.0-beta.x/getting-started/introduction.html), a headless content management system.
 The file structure is documented [here](https://strapi.io/documentation/3.0.0-beta.x/concepts/file-structure.html#files-structure).

 <br/>